ConderS/ACE_WebDev_Student/README.md

 ### Building a random quote selector

 Lets get some quotes down now and have the text randomly choose between them.
-Because this involves

 In the `Me.jsx` file, find the `randomQuotes()` function.
 I've already stored some quotes into an array called `quotes`.
 Now we're going to do just a little bit of arithmetic to get this working.